lsst-dm/dmtn-031/index.rst

 .. math:: - \delta_{ang} sin(\theta_{ref}) < cos(\theta_{src}) - cos(\theta_{ref}) < \delta_{ang} sin(\theta_{ref})

 For computational purposes we square this equation as have not yet computed :math:`sin(\theta_{ref})`.
-The test for the difference of :math:`cosines` is then
+The test for the difference of cosines is then

 .. math:: (cos(\theta_{src}) - cos(\theta_{ref}))^2 < \delta_{ang}^2 (1 - cos(\theta_{ref})^2)

 This test on the difference in cosines is not sufficient to know that the two opening angles are the same within tolerance.
-To completely test that the angles are within tolerance we also need to test the :math:`sine` of the angles. where the previous test first computed the dot-products between source and reference vectors to get the :math:`cosine`s, we compute the normalized cross-product between the two source spokes and likewise the reference spokes.
+To completely test that the angles are within tolerance we also need to test the sine of the angles. where the previous test first computed the dot-products between source and reference vectors to get the cosines, we compute the normalized cross-product between the two source spokes and likewise the reference spokes.
 This produces vectors with lengths :math:`sin(\theta_{src})` and :math:`sin(\theta_{ref})` respectively.
 These vectors can be dotted into the center point of the the respective patterns they are derived from giving the value of the sine.
 It should be noted here that the value is approximate as the vectors are likely slightly misaligned to that of center points,  artificially decreasing the amplitude of the sine.
 However, on the scale of a a CCD, the vectors we are comparing should be within the plane of the sky and thus the comparison holds.

 If we again Taylor expand for small angle differences the comparison becomes